Launching an App or Desktop

-Click the File upload icon in the top panel to upload a file to a cloud PC.
+Click the File Upload icon in the top panel to upload a file from your computer to the Apporto desktop.

-Click the File download icon in the top panel to download a file from a cloud PC.
+Click the File Download icon in the top panel to download a file from Apporto to your computer.

 Save or Restore a Snapshot

-Click the Save/Restore snapshots icon in the top panel to save or restore a "snapshot" of the current session.
+Click the Snapshots icon in the top panel to save or restore a "snapshot" of your files.

-Use the Share screen icon to invite other users to collaborate in the current session.
+Use the Share Screen icon to share your screen with another user and collaborate in the current session.

-Click the Messenger icon in the top panel to launch and use Messenger.
+Click the Messenger icon in the top panel to open and use Messenger.

-Click the Analytics icon to view activity statistics for your user account.
+Click the Analytics icon to view your activity statistics.

 Use Multiple Monitors (beta)

-To use multiple monitors, you must first launch your application in Multimonitor Mode.
-Then, click the Multi Monitor icon.
-A new browser tab will open.
+When you click the Multi Monitor icon a new browser tab will open.
 Simply drag it to another monitor and resize as needed.